 Mediterranean Mantis Facts

 - This fabulous creation of Nature and evolution most frequently goes by the informative common name of the Mediterranean Mantis.
 The insect also has a less often used general name, though.
-That’s the similar, but less accurate, term of the iris mantis.
+That’s the similar, but much less accurate, term of the iris mantis.

 - Scientific professionals, such as researchers, however, typically refer to it by yet another name.
-That’s because they generally use its technical name when discussing it.
-The intriguing Arthropod bears the comparatively simple technical name of the Iris oratoria.
+That’s because they generally use its purely technical name when discussing it.
+The intriguing Arthropod currently bears the comparatively simple technical name of the Iris oratoria.

 - It further shares a distinction in that regard with numerous other species.
 That’s due to the fact that the eminent Swedish zoologist, Carl Linnaeus, made the first official acknowledgement of it as a separate and distinct species.
-This he did in the year 1758.
+He accomplished this notable deed in the year 1758.

 - Regardless of which name one chooses to employ, however, it remains a fascinating creature.
 Sadly, though, it’s now become regarded as as invasive species insome parts of the world.
-This occurs due to its expansion into non-native regions by man’s actions.
+This sad status occurs due to its expansion into many non-native regions by man’s actions.

 - Even without this controversial expansion of its range, the Mediterranean Mantis seems to be maintaining a population base that’s both sizeable and sufficient.
 The IUCN, therefore, lists it as Least Concern.
-This status appears on the organization’s Red List.
+This status appears on the organization’s Red List of Threatened Species.

 Related Articles